ggarberich/ggarberich.github.io/README.md

 ### R Assignment on Impeachment

-This is a project that sorts and filters congresspeople based on how they voted on the impeachment of Donald Trump
+This is a project that sorts and filters congresspeople based on how they voted on the impeachment of President Donald Trump.

 To view the project click [here](https://ggarberich.github.io/R%20Assignment%201/).